mkbcodes/blog-test/README.md

 # blog-test
-Testing blog deploying with Jekyll
+Testing blog deployment with Jekyll using a forked remote theme.